 Community groups, families, and individuals have an opportunity to give back to the parks that give so much to our community through the Adopt A Park Program.
 Adopting groups help with litter clean up, special projects and serve as extra eyes and ears looking out for their parks.
-For more information about the Adopt A Park Program, call (630) 993-8925 or visit www.epd.org.
+For more information about the Adopt A Park Program, visit www.epd.org/adopt-park.